hak5peaks/iOS-Shortcuts-C2/iOS-C2/readme.md

 # SSH Server Set Up

-The Shortcuts C2 listen utilizers the Paramiko library to emulate a legitimate SSH server.
+The Shortcuts C2 listener utilizers the Paramiko library to emulate a legitimate SSH server.
 This SSH server will emulate legitimate user authentication and receive client commands without having a direct connection to a system shell.
 This setup allows us to listen to client inputs and send back predetermined responses to the client.

 Setup is easy simply install the required packages
 ```